adafruit/Adafruit_CircuitPython_VS1053/README.rst

 wave test currently works.
 The problem is that pure Python code is currently too slow to keep up with feeding data to the VS1053 fast enough.
-There's no interrupt support so Python code has to monitor the DREQ line and provide a small buffer of data when ready, but the overhead of the interpretor means we can't keep up.
+There's no interrupt support so Python code has to monitor the DREQ line and provide a small buffer of data when ready, but the overhead of the interpreter means we can't keep up.
 Optimizing SPI to use DMA transfers could help but ultimately an interrupt-based approach is likely what can make this work better (or C functions built in to custom builds that monitor the DREQ line and feed a